 CLI Operational Mode Overview

 In the operational mode, you use the CLI to monitor and troubleshoot the device.
 The monitor, ping, show, test, and traceroute commands let you display information and test network connectivity for the device.

 Overview of Junos OS CLI Operational Mode Commands

-This topic provides an overview of Junos OS CLI operational mode commands and contains the following sections:
+This topic provides an overview of Junos OS CLI operational mode commands.

 CLI Command Categories

 Commands for monitoring and troubleshooting—The following commands display information and statistics about the software and test network connectivity.

 clear—Clear statistics and protocol database information.